-- volume or mass generated;
+- volume or mass generated

-- special handling required;
+- special handling required

-- effects on solid waste and wastewater disposal and treatment;
+- effects on solid waste and wastewater disposal and treatment

-- discharge or disposal to storm drains or sewers that affect operation of wastewater or storm water treatment facilities; or

-- release to the environment.
+- discharge or disposal to storm drains or sewers that affect operation of wastewater or stormwater treatment facilities, or - release to the environment.

-These are not directly-relevant factors.
+These are not directly-relevant factors, nor are they required to be included as such in the PAA.
 All-purpose cleaning products are designed to be released into the environment through air, water, or soil pathways, and may result in an adverse environmental impact, which is a relevant factor.
 End-of-life is either the same as end-of-use, or disposal of leftover amounts of cleaning products.
 The latter would constitute an insignificant fraction of the municipal solid waste stream or the sanitary sewage stream, depending on the disposal pathway.